Niño Fidencio: Cures

+In 1925, as Fidencio was working as a laborer, he began attending to those who were sick and/or injured, such as women in labor.
+As he progressed in his work, his reputation as a divine healer began to spread.
+In 1927, Fidencio cured the owner of the Espinazo estate of a disease that multiple licensed doctors could not diagnose and treat.

 Fidencio was famous for operations without anesthesia without causing pain to patients, and for relating cures to specific places in the village, such as a Peruvian pepper tree where he would toss fruit or other objects at the people gathered there, with those being hit being cured, or a muddy pool in which he would submerge his followers.
 Subsequent tests revealed that the pool had a large sulfur content which may have contributed to the healing effects.
+Citizens of both Mexico and the United States believed in the powers of Fidencio, that they would travel hundreds of miles on foot, by train, or by car to his ranch in Nuevo León, Mexico.

 According to devotees, Fidencio continues to work miracles through people called cajitas or materias who channel his power.

 Influence

+By 1927, Fidencio's popularity grew rapidly.
+One newspaper reported that more than 4,000 people from different class levels were in attendance at the Espinazo hacienda to experience Fidencio's healing powers.

 During his life, a multitude of imitators and impostors appeared, the death of one of whom was mistaken for Fidencio's own.
 The falsified death was announced by the press, and his funeral prompted a massive outpouring of emotion.
 His actual death came just over a year later.
 Decades later, he still dominates the economy of the town of Espinazo, and his fame is the key to the town's tourist activity, as well as to the sale of products related in some fashion to his cures and his person.

+Backlash

+While many people believed Fidencio was a great healer, the state of Nuevo León created a case against him for "illegally practicing medicine."
+Various medical professionals and health authorities described Fidencio as a "medical fraud".
+They believed that he was in it for fame and fortune, not to provide cures.